Equity and Social Justice Training Opportunities

 Please note that these workshops also count toward maintaining good standing and good advanced standing in the Augsburg University Diversity and Inclusion Certificate Program.
 For more information, contact the Equity and Inclusion Initiatives Department at inclusion@augsburg.edu or 612-330-1126.

-Blood Drive in Lot L on March 2
+Blood Drive in Lot L TODAY

 submitted by pearsong@augsburg.edu